 Hyatt points are generally valued at around $0.017 per point — if a hotel stay is worth $0.017 per point or more, then it’s likely worth it to use them.
 To calculate the value of Hyatt points, use this simple equation:

 Cash price (including taxes and fees) / Number of points needed for hotel stay = Points value for that specific reservation

 Pros and cons of The World of Hyatt

+- Upscale hotel brands.
 Hyatt’s brands themselves are a strength.
 Even Hyatt’s limited-service brands are often more upscale than the competition.
-Hyatt Place and Hyatt House hotels are Hyatt’s most “budget” offerings, and they are not budget at all.
+Hyatt Place and Hyatt House hotels are Hyatt’s most "budget" offerings, yet they are head-and-shoulders above the budget brands of the other hotel chains.
 On the other end of the spectrum, Hyatt is chock-full of luxury brands and properties.

 Possibly the greatest weakness in an otherwise fantastic program is the relatively few number of hotels worldwide.
-Compared with Hilton, IHG and Marriott, with each having over 5,000 properties worldwide, Hyatt has yet to crack 1,000 global properties.
+Compared with Hilton, IHG and Marriott, with each having over 6,000 properties worldwide, Hyatt has just over 1,000 global properties.

 Hyatt has one of the poorest representations of the other major hotel brands in Europe, with only ~7% of its portfolio located on the continent.
 However, if you include the World of Hyatt participating SLH properties, Hyatt fares a bit better.
 Hyatt quadrupled its presence in Europe recently through its SLH partnership.